adityavvvn/real-estate-app/README.md

 - Filter by city, price range (dual-range slider), BHK (1/2/3/4 via pill buttons), and area/locality
 - Optional nearby suggestions when no exact matches are found (geospatial search by radius)
 - Quick-select radius pills (1/2/5/10/20 km) + custom radius
+- "Use my location" geolocation button with reverse geocoded city hint
+- Nearby-only mode when coordinates are provided (see `nearbyOnly` query)

 ### 📧 Notifications & Communication
 - Real-time email notifications for property inquiries